 Always passionate about singing, about developing the ability to sing in others, and about all choral work at all levels, Keith has a very catholic taste and enjoys vocal music of almost every style and genre, relishing introductions to any music that is new to him.
-He sang as a treble in a church choir at the age of 8, and by the age of sixteen was rehearsing weekly in three choirs, including an adult a cappella chamber choir where he learned to enjoy madrigals and motets of the 16th and 17th centuries.
-He trained as a music teacher, taking singing as a specialist study and was very fortunate to have been chosen for a study visit to the Liszt Institute in Budapest, working with the Kodaly System of musical education, based upon unaccompanied singing.
+He sang as a treble in a church choir at the age of 8, and by the age of sixteen was rehearsing weekly in three choirs.
+He trained as a music teacher, taking singing as a specialist study, and was very fortunate to have been chosen for a study visit to the Liszt Institute in Budapest, gaining insights into the Kodaly System of musical education, based upon unaccompanied singing and tonic-solfa.

 Highlights in Keith’s career include seeing some members of his choirs go on to become stars, his own appearances as a soloist in the company of some wonderful, and very encouraging, singing stars, and conducting the brilliant Emma Kirkby in two local concerts.
 His greatest joy, however, has always been in having the opportunity to help local people blossom in their singing, week-by-week and year-by-year.

 After completing 18 years as Director of Hampshire County Youth Choir, Keith is now Director of Winchester Cathedral Junior Choir and the fabulous Alresford Community Choir.